-14.1 Suspensions / Expulsions
+15.1 Suspensions / Expulsions

 Whenever an incident is reported or occurs which would mean the suspension or expulsion of a student, the parents will immediately be contacted, and the student may be sent home.
-Afterward all parties involved will be consulted and facts will be established.
-Then the administration and/or representation from the board will meet with the student(s) and parents.
+Afterward, all parties involved will be consulted and facts will be established.
+Then the administration and/or representative from the board will meet with the student(s) and parents.
 Until this process is complete, the student(s) under review may not be allowed to attend LCA classes or functions.
 However, the student will be allowed to continue class work off campus until review by the board is complete.
 Students may lose all academic credits during the time they are suspended.

-In all cases of suspension, the LCA Board reserves the right, to increase or decrease the length of suspension or move immediately to expulsion based on review of all facts and the severity of the student misconduct.
-All suspensions require a majority vote of board members present at the board meeting.
-Expulsions require three quarters (75%) super majority vote of the board members present at the board meeting.
-Board decisions require that a quorum of board members is present.
-Suspensions and expulsions are only determined by the board.
+In all cases of suspension, the LCA Board reserves the right to increase or decrease the length of suspension or move immediately to expulsion based on a review of all facts and the severity of the student misconduct.
+All suspensions require a supermajority vote of board members.
+Suspensions and expulsions are only determined by the board and cannot be appealed except as stated in the provision under section 15.3, "Appeal Process to Board Decisions."